-The Milestone Pursuit is designed to help peopleset their personal, professional and running goals (milestones) and then develop the step by step plan, often over many months or years to reach them (the pursuit).
+The Milestone Pursuit is designed to help people set their milestones (in running and in their careers) and then develop the step by step plan, often over many months or years to reach them (the pursuit).

 But that’s not all.
 We have a pursuit of our own – to help improve the standards of British elite marathon running.

 British marathon runners used to be at the vanguard of the sport, with, for example, Steve Jones and Paula Radcliffe both setting world records and winning world marathon majors.
 However, East Africans have dominated podiums since the late 1980s and are running faster and faster while current British athletes, on the whole (there are exceptions), are running about the same marathon times as British athletes were running in the 1970s and 1980s.
 Click here (link to blog post that I haven’t published yet) to read more about this.

 In recent years British runners have struggled to compete on the international stage for a variety of reasons.
 One of those reasons is investment.
 British marathon runners receive little in the way of financial support, especially considering the extraordinary commitment required to compete at that distance.

 Being a marathon runner is tough.
 You can only really race twice a year, you have to train hard, and train long, and East Africans are picking up most of the prize and appearance money and UK governing bodies only fund and support those athletes with the potential to win medals at global level.
 This means athletes require other jobs and careers which, in today’s world, aren’t good bedfellows for marathon running/training and so it’s easy to see how elite or sub elite athletes can become disillusioned.